A few weeks ago, I was driving around with researchers Andrew and Wendy Mutch to show them kit houses on the northwest side of Chicago.

 The Gordon-Van Tine Patrician in brick veneer, from the 1931 catalog.

 Gordon-Van Tine and Montgomery Ward sold the same house models.
-The Patrician was also sold by Wards and called the Newport.
+The Patrician was also offered by Wards under the name

 The architect of the Patrician/Newport was George Fred Keck.

 This Patrician/Newport was built in 1932.
 The original owners were Ward W. Rowe and his new bride, Dorothy.
 He worked in sales for the Messenger Paper Company.
 The house cost roughly $12,000 to build.
 (Ward hailed from Davenport, Iowa where Gordon-Van Tine was headquartered, so I suspect this house is a Patrician.)
-The Rowes listed the house for sale in fall of 1940.
+The Rowes stayed in the house until 1940.

 3 comments: